 First Timer’s Guide

 Hearing live music is an exhilarating, memorable experience, but you may have questions on your first visit.
 There’s no need to be anxious—just relax and enjoy the experience!
 To help you feel more comfortable, here are the answers to some frequently asked questions.
-If you have more questions, or need any assistance, just call our Ticket Office at 1.800.ALLEGRO (255.3476), option 3, and one of our friendly staff members will be happy to help you.
+If you have more questions, or need any assistance, just call Patron Services at 1.800.ALLEGRO (255.3476), option 3, and one of our friendly staff members will be happy to help you.

 What do I wear to the symphony?